DOI-USGS/ISIS3/The-ISIS3-Attached-Spice-Format.md

 The BodyRotation Table contains the rotation information between the J2000 reference frame and the target body reference frame.
 It is not a part of the Cube prior to spiceinit being run.
 After spiceinit, the label for the Table is located after the `IsisCube` object in the Cube label and the binary table data is located at the end of the file.

-Depending on what type of PCK was used to create the BodyRotation table, it will have a very different format.
+Depending on what type of PCK was used to create the BodyRotation table, it will have a different format.

 ## Binary PCK BodyRotation Table

 When a binary PCK is used, the BodyRotation Table has the same format as the [InstrumentPointing Table](#The-InstrumentPointing-Table) except it has the rotation from J2000 to the target body reference frame and it always has a [quaternion cache](#Quaternion-Cache).

+## Text PCK BodyRotation Table

+When a text PCK is used, the BodyRotation Table contains coefficients for polynomials that define the rotation from the J2000 reference frame to the target body reference frame.
+Similar to the [InstrumentPointing Table Label](#The-InstrumentPointing-Table-Label), The BodyRotation Table label will have the `TimeDependentFrames`, `CkTableStartTime`, `CkTableEndTime`, `CkTableOriginalSize`, `FrameTypeCode`, and `Kernels` keywords.
+Unlike, the [InstrumentPointing Table Label](#The-InstrumentPointing-Table-Label), it will not have the `ConstantFrames` or `ConstantRotation` keywords because the rotation is handled by a single time dependent rotation, hence the `TimeDependentFrames` keyword will have only the target body reference frame ID and the J2000 reference frame ID (1) in it.
+The coefficients for the rotation polynomials are stored in the `PoleRa`, `PoleDec`, and `PrimeMeridian` keywords.
+These polynomials have a slighlty different format than other polynomials, see the [NAIF documentation](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/req/pck.html#Models%20for%20the%20Sun,%20Planets,%20and%20some%20Minor%20Bodies%20in%20Text%20PCK%20Kernels) for a detailed description.
+There may also be `PoleRaNutPrec`, `PoleDecNutPrec`, `PmNutPrec`, `SysNutPrec0`, and/or `SysNutPrec1` keywords.
+These keywords contain the nutation precession angles, again see the [NAIF documentation](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/req/pck.html#Models%20for%20Satellites%20in%20Text%20PCK%20Kernels) for how to use these values.

 # The SunPosition Table